-- Add salt and magi, and allow to fry for about two or three more minutes depending on the quantity.
+- Add salt and maggi, and allow to fry for about two or three more minutes depending on the quantity.
 Pepper can also be added at this stage for those who like it.

 - Add the sliced njyama-njyama and stir well.
 When it is well mixed with the tomato and onion paste, allow it for one or two minutes, then stir and remove from the gas cooker or fireside.

-- Trash dry yellow or red corn and grin it at a grinding mill.
+- Trash dry yellow or white corn and grin it at a grinding mill.
 You may buy already prepared corn flour from a store.

-- Add warm water and using a pestle or a wooden spoon , open the dough and let the water go in between the dough down to the bottom of the pot.
-Then cover and let it cook for about two to three minutes. open and stir till the fufu is smoother, tougher and looks shinny.
+- Add warm water and using a pestle or a wooden spoon, open the dough and let the water go in between the dough down to the bottom of the pot.
+Then cover and let it cook for about two to three minutes. open and stir till the fufu is smoother, tougher, and looks shiny.